dhiren051/docker-test-service/README.md

 **_NOTE: this process takes about 5-10 minutes depending on CPU speed and memory._**

-You will know you are ready to test the app when you see this line:
+You will know when the app is ready to test.
+This line will be displayed:

 `==> default: postgres_1  | LOG:  autovacuum launcher started`

 Keep the terminal in view while you check the app in the browser: [MobyDock][6]

 **_NOTE: the logs should be live._**

+---

 ## TEST 1
 Feed MobyDock by clicking the button at the bottom; every time the button is clicked: